mscroggs/clopenmicnight/index.md

 acts to enjoy.
 The first Clopen Mic Night took place as part of the 2021 Talking Maths in Public conference, on Thursday 26th August.
 You can (for a limited time) watch a recording of the show at [youtu.be/HHTf2SCR8jE](https://youtu.be/HHTf2SCR8jE).
-The line-up can be found on our [events page](/events.html).
+The line-up can be found [here](/events/2021-08-26.html).
 You can sign up below to receive an email before our next event.

 The show is free to watch, but we support our performers and pay our behind-the-scenes team for their work, so if you'd like to make a contribution - for example, as much as you'd pay